-It is apparent that the Duke and Duchess of Sussex may soon call Adelaide Cottage their country home.
-The Daily Mail broke the news citing an unnamed source, although Kensington Palace has neither
+There were rumors that circulated in 2018 that the Duke and Duchess of Sussex would settle in Adelaide Cottage as their country home.
+The Daily Mail broke the news citing an unnamed source, although Kensington Palace did not confirm this news.
+It was later announced that the couple would establish their official residence in Frogmore Cottage at the Frogmore Estate.

 The lodge was later offered to succeeding Royal dignitaries and courtiers.
 Simon Rhodes, son of the Queen’s cousin and best friend Margaret Rhodes, who died in 2016, was the recent tenant of the property.
 However, it was Group Capt Townsend who was the cottage's most famous resident.
 As King George VI's equerry, he was given the Adelaide Cottage as a grace-and-favor property in 1945.
 He lived here with his wife Rosie Marchioness Camden until they divorced in 1952.